YOUSU198/DDD/Workflow-Checklists.md

 5. Now, ensure that connecting via MetaMask/web3 works correctly
     1. Ensure that all account information is correct and loads

+### Other Nodes Check

+1. Select the node you are testing
+2. Access a wallet of any type
+    1. Can't select MetaMask unless testing an Ethereum node/network
+3. Ensure that the wallet unlocks correctly
+4. Ensure that your Account Balance is correctly displayed followed by the appropriate coin name
+    1. ex.
+1.092 ETC
+    2. ex.
+35.80 MUSIC

+### Node Failure to Load Check

+1. Run MyCrypto offline or mistype one of the node URLs in libs/nodes/config.ts
+2. Attempt to switch nodes
+3. Confirm that it fails, but that the node selector stops flashing
+    1. Ensure that you are also given this error:
+        - You’ve lost your connection to the network, check your internet connection or try changing networks from the dropdown at the top right of the page.
+        - Could not connect to the node.
+Refresh your page, try a different node (upper right corner), check your firewall settings.
+If custom node, check your configs.

 ---

 ## Address Book